 To travel to the region of East and East Central Europe, you need not speak the official language of the destination country of your choice.
 Many people in large cities and tourist areas speak English.
 However, the languages of these countries are beautiful, fascinating, and important to national identity.
 And yes, knowing these languages will be an asset if you plan to work, travel, or live there.
 What do you need to know about the languages of Eastern and East Central Europe?

-The Slavic language group is the largest group of languages in the region and is spoken by the most people.
+The Slavic language group is the largest group of languages in the region and is spoken by the majority of people.
 This group includes the Russian language, Bulgarian, Ukrainian, Czech and Slovak, Polish, Macedonian, and the Serbo-Croatian languages.
 The Slavic languages belong to the Indo-European category of languages.

 The good thing about learning one of these languages is that you will be able to understand some of the other Slavic languages spoken.
 Though the languages are not always mutually intelligible, words for everyday objects often exhibit similarities or share the same root.
 Additionally, once you know one of these languages, learning a second becomes much easier!

 Some Slavic languages, however, use the Cyrillic alphabet, which takes some getting used to.
 If you are traveling to a country that uses a version of the Cyrillic alphabet, it helps to be able to read the letters of the alphabet to sound out words, even if you can’t understand them.
 Why?
 Well, even if you can’t write or read Cyrillic, you will still be able to match up place names with points on a map.
 This skill is extremely useful when you are trying to find your way around a city on your own.

 Lithuanian and Latvian are often considered difficult for English speakers to learn, but even avid students may find a scarcity of good resources for language learning as compared to many of the Slavic languages.
 The Baltic Studies Summer Institute (BALSSI) is a summer language program dedicated to Lithuanian, Latvian and Estonian (which is geographical, if not linguistically, Baltic) languages.